AudreyCherrie/passwordlocker2/README.md

 This application is about a password locker that allows the user to save his credentials and also allow the user to log in severally in different accounts.

 # Setup/ Installation Requirements
+ To visit this website one needs a web browser.